jasonglenevans/mid2ScratchNoteblocks/README.md

 click open.

-then if you want to change the instruments change the list "track instruments".

-eatch channel number has an instrument.
+it will automaticly change the instruments for you.